openvinotoolkit/openvino/docs/optimization_guide/nncf/ptq/basic_quantization_flow.md

 ## Run quantized model

-Once dataset is ready and model object is instantiated, you can apply 8-bit quantization to it.
-The following code snippet shows how to do this:
+Once the dataset is ready and the model object is instantiated, you can apply 8-bit quantization to it:
 @sphinxtabset

 @sphinxtab{PyTorch}